sinclairtarget/um/README.md

 # um
-`um` is a command-line utility for creating and maintaining your own set of `man`-like help pages.
+`um` is a command-line utility available for MacOS for creating and maintaining your own set of `man`-like help pages.

 ### Why?